hashicorp/terraform/website/docs/cli/configuring-terraform-cloud/index.html.md

 ### Documentation Summary

-* [Configuring Terraform
-Cloud](/docs/language/settings/terraform-cloud/configuring-terraform-cloud.html) documents the form of the `cloud` settings block, used to initialize Terraform Cloud for a Terraform configuration.
+* [Initialization with the `cloud` block](/docs/cli/configuring-terraform-cloud/initialization.html) documents the form of the `terraform` settings block used to initialize Terraform Cloud for a Terraform configuration.
-* [Command Line Arguments](/docs/language/settings/terraform-cloud/command-line-arguments.html) lists any Terraform command flags that are specific to using Terraform with Terraform Cloud.
+* [Command Line Arguments](/docs/cli/configuring-terraform-cloud/command-line-arguments.html) lists any Terraform command flags that are specific to using Terraform with Terraform Cloud.
 * [Migrating from the remote
-backend](/docs/language/settings/terraform-cloud/migrating-from-the-remote-backend.html) describes
+backend](/docs/cli/configuring-terraform-cloud/migrating-from-the-remote-backend.html) describes
 how to migrate from using the `remote` backend - Terraform Cloud's previous implementation of the CLI-driven run workflow - to this native integration.